juicedata/juicefs-csi-driver/docs/en/introduction.md

 When all JuiceFS Client run inside CSI Node Service Pod, it's not hard to imagine that CSI Node Service will be needing more resource.
 It's recommended to increase resource requests to 1 CPU and 1GiB Memory, limits to 2 CPU and 5GiB Memory, or adjust according to the actual resource usage.

-In Kubernetes, mount by pod is no doubt the more recommended way to use JuiceFS CSI Driver.
+In Kubernetes, mount by Pod is no doubt the more recommended way to use JuiceFS CSI Driver.
 But outside the Kubernetes world, there'll be scenarios requiring the mount by process mode, for example, [Use JuiceFS CSI Driver in Nomad](./cookbook/csi-in-nomad.md).

 For versions before v0.10.0, JuiceFS CSI Driver only supports mount by process.
-For v0.10.0 and above, mount by pod is the default behavior.
+For v0.10.0 and above, mount by Pod is the default behavior.
 To upgrade from v0.9 to v0.10, refer to [Upgrade under mount by process mode](./administration/upgrade-csi-driver.md#mount-by-process-upgrade).

 To use mount by process mode, [install CSI Driver in by-process mode](./getting_started.md#by-process).